uperl/Archive-Libarchive-Peek/README.md

 ```

 Returns a hash reference where the keys are entry pathnames and the values are the
 entry content.
-Directory and other special entries are not included.
-This method will
-attempt to resolve symbolic links as scalar references.
-Hardlinks will be reference
+This method will attempt to resolve symbolic links as scalar references.
-aliased.
+Hardlinks will be reference aliased.
+Directory and other special types will be handled
+as array reference, the exact format to be determined in the future, although the first
+element in the array reference will be the file type.

 # SEE ALSO